 Use a Line Break (a gap between paragraphs)

-Running long sections of text together is like reading a snow blizzard in word form, whatever your device.
-Make it easy for your readers, a neat line break works every time.
+Running long sections of text together is like reading a snow blizzard in word form, whatever your device or browser.
+Make it easy for your readers, a neat line and clean break works every time.

 Check at how your post looks in ‘preview mode’ for odd gaps or mis-aligned images